idealparable/BibleQ/JairusDaughtContra.md

 ## Summary

-So seems like MOST LIKELY what happened (keep in mind "most likely" tentatively modifies everything in the numbered list to follow) is 1) Jairus personally sees that his daughter "is a dead girl" like today's "you're a dead man, what do you have to say to that?" or the Bible's "the old has died" etc.
+So seems like MOST LIKELY what happened (keep in mind "most likely" tentatively modifies everything in the numbered list to follow) is:

+1) Jairus personally sees that his daughter "is a dead girl" like today's "you're a dead man, what do you have to say to that?" or the Bible's "the old has died" etc.

 2) Jairus personally in first wave.